In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 How to Take Your Own DIY Headshot?

-Now that you know the advantages and disadvantages, let’s dive into some tips you can use if you decide to take your own headshot.
+Now that you know the advantages and disadvantages, let’s explore some tips for taking your own headshot.

-There are many tips that can help you take the best headshots possible.
+Many tips can help you take the best headshots possible.

 1. Lighting